eventespresso/event-espresso-core/docs/G--Model-System/model-query-params.md

 ## `default_where_conditions`
 This can be set to `none`, `this_model_only`, `other_models_only`, or `all`.
+### `minimum`
+Set this value to disable all but essential default where conditions.
+For example, when querying custom post types (eg events, venues, attendees) draft and trashed ones are excluded, but this setting will make them returned as well.
+However, this will setting will ensure only posts of the correct type are returned (as opposed to `none`).
 ### `none`
-Set this value to disable all default where conditions.
-For example, usually soft-deleted objects are filtered-out of results.
-If you want to include them, set this query parameter to `none`.
+Only for advanced usage.
+A step beyond `minimum`, this means that when querying events you may get other post types returned.
+Usually `minimum` is a better option.
 ### `other_models_only`
 Set this value to disable _only_ **this** model's default where conditions.
 ### `this_model_only`